Château de Navarre: Current state

-After the destruction of the chateau in the 1830s the grounds were largely be allowed to return to a natural state of woodland, the site of the chateau was apparently built upon as a factory and the gardens and meadows belonging to the property sold.
+After the destruction of the chateau in the 1830s the grounds were largely allowed to return to a natural state of woodland, the site of the chateau was apparently built upon as a factory and the gardens and meadows belonging to the property sold.
 The neighbouring "Forest of Évreux", formerly part of the domain of Navarre, had not been part of the property during the Empress Josephine's time.
 This forest was sold at around the same time as the castle, by the princes of Rohan, heirs of the last duke of Bouillon.
 In 1981 it became the property of the City of Évreux and is now safeguarded as a nature reserve.
 Today there is little evidence of the property's past; apart from the forest reserve much of the landscape is now unrecognisable - the suburbs of Evraux are encroaching on much of the surrounding farmland and the site of the castle itself has been a racecourse since 1905.